-As soon as people are in front of the camera, they become self-conscious and awkward.
+As soon as people are in front of the camera, they can become self-conscious and awkward.
 How can you pose them in an authentic, natural way, without it looking all… posed?
-In this section we’ll show you how to use the way people naturally hold themselves to get portraits that – with a little fine-tuning – flatter them but also look true to who they really are.
+In this section, we’ll show you how to use the way people naturally hold themselves to get portraits that – with a little fine-tuning – flatter them but also look true to who they really are.

 Sometimes, you may want to achieve a fashion-style image with a subject in a dramatic, posed position.
 The rest of the time, you probably just want your subject to look good and be comfortable.
 This section is all about the latter: flattering people, but keeping it natural and authentic, too.

 I love talking.
 My wife says that all I need is a budgie mirror and I’ll happily chatter away all ...Read More

 Pauline walked into my studio and declared, “I don’t know why I’m here”.
 This is how I responded, and how ...Read More

 Traditionally, when posing men most photographers look to emphasise their subject’s masculinity.
 This can be achieved through a more defined jaw, broader-looking shoulders and a pose (and camera angle) that convey confidence.
 This section will give you plenty of tips, tricks and techniques for achieving all of these and more.